ChristophRaab/pctkvm/README.md

-<h2> Repository for the Master thesis 'Integration of transfer learning into the Probabilistic Classification Vector Machine'</h2>
+***Repository for the Master thesis 'Integration of transfer learning into the Probabilistic Classification Vector Machine'***

 This repository contains source code and latex sources.
 The folder Thesis contains the latex sources for compiling the thesis.
 The folder Source Code contains the MatLab files.